Desert blues

 Tishoumaren (ⵜⵉⵛⵓⵎⴰⵔⴻⵏ in Neo-Tifinagh script) or assouf, internationally known as desert blues, is a style of music from the Sahara region of northern and west Africa.
 Critics describe the music as a fusion of blues and rock music with Tuareg, Malian or North African music.
 Various other terms are used to describe it including desert rock, Saharan rock, Takamba, Mali blues, Tuareg rock or simply "guitar music".
-The style has been pioneered by Tuareg musicians in the Sahara region, particularly in Mali, Niger, Libya, Western Sahara, Algeria, Burkina Faso and others.
+The style has been pioneered by Tuareg musicians in the Sahara region, particularly in Mali, Niger, Libya, Algeria, Burkina Faso and others; with it also being developed by Sahrawi artists in Western Sahara.

 The musical style took shape as an expression of the culture of the traditionally nomadic Tuareg people, amid their difficult sociopolitical situation, including rebellions, widespread displacement and exile in post-colonial Africa.
 The word Tishoumaren is derived from the French word chômeur, meaning "the unemployed".

 The genre was first pioneered by and popularized outside of Africa by Ali Farka Touré and later Tinariwen.
 In recent years, artists like Mdou Moctar and Bombino have continued to adapt Saharan rock music and have achieved international success.